hsmtta/physics/README.md

 # mathphysics

-Codes related to math and physics
+Welcome to hsmtta's mathphysics repository.

+This repository contains some codes related to math and physics.
+Currently, I'm interested in numerical solution of differential equations and its visualization.
+Enjoy exploring!